mongodb/leafygreen-ui/packages/leafygreen-provider/README.md

 LeafyGreen Provider is a package made to provide, and make it easy to consume page-wide, interaction-related state within components, such as whether a user is navigating with a keyboard or mouse.
 This lets us make improvements to the user experience that would be cumbersome, or impossible to make without access to a global state.

-By design, components should always gracefully degrade when the provider is not an ancestor.
-The hooks provided by this package reflect that philosophy in their implementation.
+Components should always gracefully degrade when the provider is not an ancestor.
+Please implement these APIs with that in mind.

 ## LeafyGreenProvider